MrMaverick79/foodle-tdd/README.md

 Test Driven Development is a software development process where it is the test themselves that help to propel the coding forward.
 Essentially, we use a process of

-Write a test --> Fail the test --> Write the **least** amount of code to enable the test to pass --> Refactor --> Write the next test
+Write a test --> Fail the test --> Write the **least** amount of code to enable the test to pass --> Refactor --> Write the next test --> ...

-In this we we move from <span style="color:red">red</span> (failing) to <span style="color:green">green</span> (passing).
+In this process we we move from <span style="color:red">red</span> (failing) to <span style="color:green">green</span> (passing) and then repeat the process.

-While this process is slower than writing code, the benefits are that the tests become a documentation in its own write, and, of course, less bugs and errors in your code base.
+While this process is slower than simply writing code, the benefits are that the tests become a documentation in its own right, and, of course, you should have less bugs and errors.
+Probably the biggest benefits from this testing are only appoarent when the project is much larger and has many different devs working on many different aspects, and the tests ensure no change impacts the functionlaity of another component or function.

 As an example, lets return to our `</Dashboard>` component.
 If we were to add a test to see whether an input field renders on the page, it would initially fail (because we haven't built it yet!)